elastic/eui/.github/pull_request_template.md

 - [ ] This was checked in mobile
 - [ ] This was checked in IE11
 - [ ] This was checked in dark mode
-- [ ] Props were added and have proper autodocs
+- [ ] Any props added have proper autodocs
 - [ ] Documentation examples were added
 - [ ] A [changelog](https://github.com/elastic/eui/blob/master/CHANGELOG.md) entry exists and is marked appropriately
 - [ ] This was checked for breaking changes and labeled appropriately